Call API Using Authorization Code Flow with PKCE

-Phishing and Security Issues
+Phishing and security issues

-Using a browser-based flow protects you from this, since the callback URL is linked to the app through universal app links (iOS) or App Links (Android).
+Using a browser-based flow protects you from this, since the callback URL is linked to the application through universal app links (iOS) or App Links (Android).
 Note, however, that this is not a universally supported feature.

-Compliance with Best Practices
+Compliance with best practices